raulriera/TextFieldEffects/README.md

 ## Installation

+### Manual

+The easiest way to install this framework is to drag and drop the `TextFieldEffects/TextFieldEffects` folder into your project.
+This also prevents the `frameworks` problem in iOS where the IBInspectable and IBDesignable are stripped out.

 ### Carthage

-[Carthage](https://github.com/carthage/carthage) is the recommended way to install TextFieldEffects.
 Add the following to your Cartfile:

 ``` ruby
 github "raulriera/TextFieldEffects"
 ```

-### Manual

-The easiest way to install this framework is to drag and drop the `TextFieldEffects/TextFieldEffects` folder into your project.

 ## How to use them